ovis-hpc/readthedocs/docs/source/asf/grafanapanel.rst

 * Extra Params - (Optional) pass in an arbitrary string into the analysis module
 * Filters - (Optional) include a no-sql like syntax for filtering your query, can be a comma separated list of filters i.e. component_id == 5,job_id > 0

 The second tab in the panel settings is for visualization.
 Graph, Table, and Heatmap are the available visualizations for a query output.

 Text, which uses Markdown language, could also be used for Dashboard descriptions or details.
 If you use a graph visualization, the query Format should be time_series.
 If you use a table visualization, the query Format should be table.

 Graphs have multiple draw modes: bars, lines, and points.
 You can any or all of these draw modes on.
 You can also stack multiple time_series using the stack toggle button.

+For more information about how to view the data and configure the panels, please see Grafana's `Panels and Visualization Documentation <https://grafana.com/docs/grafana/latest/panels-visualizations/>`_